jwbraucher/puppet-rundeck/README.md

 ##### `grails_server_url`

-The url used in sending email notifications.
+The external url used to access Rundeck

 ##### `database_config`